-If you decide you would like to appeal, you should write to the Clerk of the Governing Board c/o the School Office.
-We will invite you to attend an appeal meeting and if the date is inconvenient, we will provide an alternative date.
+If you decide you would like to appeal, we will invite you to attend an appeal meeting and if the date is inconvenient we will provide an alternative date.
 You will also receive any paperwork that relates to the initial school investigation 7 days in advance of the appeal meeting.